 Jeans are made of a rough and thick material called denim.
 It is characterized by double stitching lines all along the seams done in a thick thread.
 Made for rough use, jeans epitomizes youthfulness.

-Checkout the tutorial on 4 easy ways to shortening the length of a too long jeans or 15 ways to distress your jeans and 8 ways to patch your jeans and Make a Knee ripped jeans – DIY tutorial(without removing the white thread)
+Check out the tutorial on 18 different ways to refashion and embellish your jeans to suit your style, 4 easy ways to shortening the length of too long jeans or 15 ways to distress your jeans and 8 ways to patch your jeans and Make a Knee ripped jeans – DIY tutorial(without removing the white thread)

 Overalls or jumpsuits

 These are pants which have a bodice attached to it at the waistline.
 They have a long stitching line starting at the neck and going along the crotch line at the front as well as the back.
 Pockets are usually topstitched.
 These are usually worn by workmen.
-Jumpsuits are also a favourite of Childrenswear.
+Jumpsuits are also a favorite in kids-wear.